Drew72-ita/UTXOscope/README.md

 - ASCII-based heatmap visualization directly in the terminal.
 - Real-time update as new blocks are mined, can start N blocks in the past to fill the screen.
 - Configurable price range and binning for different display resolutions.
-- Optional display of timestamps in Local time, UTC, or the current block height.
+- Optional x-axis labeling of timestamps in: Local time, UTC, or the current block height (last 4 digits).
 - Automatic (beta) tracking of price when price movements exceed the displayed range.

 ## Usage